tomcuel/Upgraded_C_Chess_Engine/README.md

 * I've succeeded this time to download the sdl_ttf and sdl_image extensions, thus the graphics were way easier to implement

-## Concerning the tests
-* everything has been test after its implementation to make sure it does what it was supposed to do

 ## To run this project
 In the root of the project folder :
 * do the command `make` to create all the .o and .x file